juanca/blog/articles/react-component-architecture.md

 #### What?

-A behavioral component is known as **stateful** or **impure** because it is derived from the `props` passed in and some hidden variables within the component.
+Stateful components are distinguished from stateless components from the fact that there exists state information.
-In order to introduce `state` into a component, the component needs to inherit from the `React.Component` in order to take advantage of the [React component lifecycle](https://facebook.github.io/react/docs/react-component.html).
+Once a component has significant state information, it is assumed it behaves different based on different states and its properties interface.

-Let's consider a requirement to programmatically keep track of the value within the `<input>` in the `TextField` component.
+In order to introduce state information, the component needs to inherit from `React.Component`.

-A React component has a `state` attached to its instance.
+Instances of a `React.Component` have their own `this.state` and use the [React Component Lifecycle methods](https://facebook.github.io/react/docs/react-component.html).

-This can be updated with the `setState` asynchronous setter instance method.
+Let's consider a new requirement to the text field:

-In order to keep track of the input value, a simple `onChange` property can be attached to the `<input>` element.
+1. Programmatically keep track of the value within the `<input>` element

 ```javascript
 class BehavioralTextField extends React.Component {